Disappointments aside, these Black women still believe in the power of voting

 "There's a lot of White imagery in these halls that I don't see myself in," Elmikashfi said.
 "This is a White Capitol.
 It's a place where you have to make your voice heard as a Black woman, but it's also a place where you feel like you're not supposed to even be here."

 Elmikashfi and Maia, despite their frustrations, will again take on the task of trying to save democracy this November.
-Being on the front line of that fight is exhausting, Maia says, but like her grandmother, Sadie Pearson, she says she doesn't have a choice.
+Being on the front line of that fight is exhausting, Maia said, but like her grandmother, Sadie Pearson, she said she doesn't have a choice.

 "My grandma always said as a Black woman you have two strikes against you at all times - you are Black and you are a woman - and I think as Black women we are constantly having to fight to get what we need," she said.
 "But we're tired, so even with this election coming up, we know the stakes.
 We know how important it is.
 So we're going to fight, but . . . we're not superheroes.
 Black women can't come and save the day all the time.
 I have two daughters, and I legitimately want them to be able to rest one day."